Mindfulness is a type of meditation in which you focus on being intensely aware of what you’re sensing and feeling in the moment.

 He also hosts Present, a space to empty your cup while being in the present. (as a family)

 Chiraag received a Master’s degree in Management from Macquarie Graduate School Of Management, Australia.
-He was a part of Toastmasters International to overcome his fear of public speaking and then later transitioned into leadership positions such as the Area Director in Sydney, Australia.
+He was a part of Toastmasters International to overcome his fear of public speaking and then later transitioned into leadership positions such as the Area Director… Sydney, Australia.

 He has also practised meditation for more than 2 years and has studied many, Indian and Western takes on spirituality.
-He had a major transformation after undertaking 500 hours yoga teacher training from meditation teacher in Nepal.
+Yoga alliance 500 hours certified yoga teacher trainer.
+Chiraag went through the yoga training from a home in Nepal.

 Chiraag self published his first book at the age of 25 after a powerful experience at the Byron Bay lighthouse.
 He attributes this book as the moment the duality seized to exist.